ag-cpp/digikam/project/bundles/vcpkg/README.md

     VCPKG and all dependencies, next one digiKam, and last one makes a binary installer for Windows.

-    To start compilation use these scripts in a MinTTY/MINGW64 terminal:
+    To start compilation use these scripts in a Git-bash terminal:

     1) ./01-build-vcpkg.sh